 For instance, there is a particular way I write, which could also be linked to the way I think.
 Even if you read what I read, you can’t write exactly like I do.
-So when someone then says “Until you write a book like the Quran you can’t beat it” such a line is puerile and silly.
+Therefore, the argument, “Until you write a book like the Quran you can’t beat it,” is puerile and silly.
 We don’t need to write a book like the Quran.

 Muslims claim Al-Quran is beautiful and eloquent that no one can produce its like.
 This is a fallacy of irrelevance.
 First of all, beauty or elegance is subjective and cannot even be a measure of truth.
 You can look at a book and call it beautiful while I see it as ugly.
 That is why we are unique.

 If a man says “Find a lady as beautiful as the one I love,” hardly can his challenge be met because his love for her blinds him to her defects.
 The same thing applies here.
 Muslims have blindly believed the Quran as divinely inspired and have refused to see the many absurdities in it; they even call them “beauty.”
 In reality, no book can match the Quran in its confusion and negative influence.